xancia/FirstProject/README.md

 Although this was my first project assigned by my Instructor at the Per Scholas Software Engineering Course, I wanted to shoot high and make something I can be proud of, plus I really like vampire survivors.

 ## Features
-Animated Sprites for walking and shooting, zombie death animation, somewhat optimized collision detection, bgm, sfx, zombies can drop power up fruits.
+Animated Sprites for walking and shooting, zombie death animation, collision detection, bgm, sfx, zombies can drop power up fruits that increase player movement speed and damage for 10s.

-## How to use?
+## How to play?
 Open in GitHub Page to play.
+Try to get a high score!
 https://xancia.github.io/FirstProject/

+## Controls
+WASD to Move
+ENTER to Shoot in faced direction
+ESC to pause the game

 ## Credits
 Biggest Inspiration: Vampire Survivors